multimattia/fooparameterization/README.md

 ```

 - The `src/main/java` directory contains the main Java source code files, organized under the `org.fooparameterization` package.
+- The `Sphere.java` class contains the actual function parameterization for the volume of a sphere, given its volume.
+- The `Main.java` class contains code to show that the function call to `sphere.calculateVolume` works.
 - The `src/test/java` directory contains the unit test files for the project.
 - The `.github/workflows` directory contains the GitHub Actions workflow configuration file for the CI pipeline.
 - The `README.md` file provides an overview of the project.